Dynamic and Static Operator Library Build

 )

-• Integrate an operator into a graph.
+• Integrating an operator into a graph

 export ASCEND_CUSTOM_OPP_PATH=${CMAKE_INSTALL_PREFIX}/op_api/lib/:${ASCEND_CUSTOM_OPP_PATH}